 Lithium-ion batteries are increasingly common, and not just on forklifts.
 They’re considerably easier to recharge than lead-acid batteries, and they’re lighter than AGM batteries.
 But, they still carry risks of fire when mishandled or charged improperly.

-Here are some specific reminders and tips to keep in mind when recharging lithium-ion batteries.
+Here are some specific forklift battery maintenance and recharging tips to keep in mind when recharging lithium-ion batteries.

 - Always use the correct charger and only buy forklift batteries from a reputable source.